 - Tunica muscularis: Stratum longitudinale and circulare consisting of Stratum longitudinale and circulare

 Diseases of the urethra

 This is an inflammation of the urethra.
 Urethritis is triggered by bacterial pathogens or by ‘classic’ sexually transmitted diseases.
 A common cause is Neisseria gonorrhoeae (gonococcus) spread by sexual intercourse directly to the urethra in the man and indirectly from the perineum in the woman.
 Many cases of urethritis have no known cause, i.e. non-specific urethritis.
 A stricture can occur as a complication.

 Urethra stricture or urethra narrowing results from sexually transmitted diseases, infections, accidents, catheterism or congenital malformations as well.
 Urinary retention, painful micturition or incomplete urination (residual urine) can emerge.

 Carcinoma of the urethra rarely occurs.
-Nevertheless, it originate in the bladder neck in 90% of all cases.
-Another form is for example the Condylomata acuminata (acuminate wart) which occurs due to infections.
+Nevertheless, it originates in the bladder neck in 90% of all cases.
+Another form is, e.g., the Condylomata acuminata (acuminate wart) which occurs due to infections.

-Micturition may also be called Urination or voiding.
-Inthe case of a healthy adult, micturition usually is a random process.
-The random closure of the urethra happens through the M. sphincter urethrae which is innervated by the N. pudendus.
+Micturition may also be called urination or voiding.
+In the case of a healthy adult, micturition usually is a random process.
+The random closure of the urethra happens through the M. sphincter urethrae which are innervated by the Nervus pudendus.

-This means, that the process of the passing of water is a combination of tension (detrusor, Heimlich maneuver) and relaxation (sphincter)
+This means, that the process of the passing of water is a combination of tension (detrusor and Heimlich maneuver) and relaxation (sphincter).

 Urination can be prevented by voluntary contraction of the external urethral sphincter.
 However, if the bladder continues to fill and be stretched, voluntary control is eventually no longer possible.